balaji-kamalesan-au3/online-store/README.md

         1. Clone the Repository
             To clone run the following command
             git clone https://github.com/balaji-kamalesan-au3/online-store.git
-        2.Navigate inside the cloned folder
-            run the following commands:
+        2.Navigate to the folder where you have cloned (Eg : D:\React Apps) Run the following commands
+                cd online-store/
-                cd server
+                cd server/
                 npm install
                 npm run client-install
-        3. Once all the installation are complete run the following npm run dev
+        3. Once all the installation are complete
+            Run the following
+                npm run dev

+            This will run the both frontend and Backend for you

-    If you have any problems while installing please reach out to me through +91 8838159833
+    If you have any problems while installing please reach out to me through +91 8838159833 Happy Coding :)

 Created By: